serganto/msdn-content/msdn-lib/Task-ConfigureAwait-Method-Boolean.md

 The problem is an UI application has default synchronization context which allows to execute only one piece of code simultaneously.
 So what happens in the example is that **Task.Delay()** is executed and it is waiting for UI synchronization context to be free to continue execution in the context.
 But simultaneously **DelayTask.Wait()** blocks the same context waiting for **Task.Delay()** to be finished.
 So we have a deadlock situation here.

-You can follow [here][10] for a real-world sample and even more detailed explanation.
+You can follow [here][10] for a real-world example and even more detailed explanation.

-Notice: the code won't produce any issues in a console application because of different context management.
-Console applications have synchronization context which allows to run multiple code units at one time.
+Notice: the code won't produce any issues in a console application because console applications have synchronization context which allows to run multiple code units at one time.

 There are two ways to fix the problem.
-We either use await everywhere in the code instead of synchronous blocks or use **ConfigureAwait(false)** to avoid executing the continuation in the same context.
+We either use await everywhere in the code instead of blocking or use **ConfigureAwait(false)** to avoid executing the continuation in the same context.

-So both code samples below will solve the issue.
+So both code examples below will solve the issue.

 ```
 public static class Example